OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ### Dialogs

-The resource actions that have the `_dialog` suffix, need to define their structure in this section.
+The resource actions that have the `_dialog` suffix need to define their structure in this section.

 The first entries in the dialog refer to the available steps.
 Then, within the individual step definitions are the accessible sections.